DRG, APC, Fee Schedule, RBRVS, and Risk Adjustment

 Key Takeaways

-• DRG methodology generally applies to inpatient facility reimbursement and uses diagnosis, procedure, discharge, and patient factors.
+• MS-DRG methodology applies to acute inpatient facility reimbursement and uses principal diagnosis, CC/MCC secondary diagnoses, major procedures, and discharge factors.

-• APC methodology generally applies to hospital outpatient facility reimbursement and may package related services into one payment.
+• APC methodology applies to hospital outpatient facility reimbursement and packages many related services into one payment based on status indicators.

-• Professional reimbursement often relies on CPT or HCPCS codes, modifiers, fee schedules, and RBRVS concepts.
+• Professional reimbursement relies on CPT/HCPCS codes, modifiers, and the Medicare Physician Fee Schedule built on RBRVS relative value units.

 Common Reimbursement Methodologies

-Reimbursement methodologies translate claim data into payment.
-CCA questions usually do not require contract math, but they do require recognition of the system involved and the coded data that feed it.
-Setting matters: inpatient facility, outpatient facility, and professional services use different payment logic.
+Reimbursement methodologies are the payment systems that translate claim data into dollars.
+CCA questions rarely require contract math, but they consistently require you to recognize the payment system involved and the coded data that feed it.
+Setting drives the methodology: inpatient facility, outpatient facility, and professional services each use different payment logic.

-A DRG question may show that a secondary diagnosis changes the payment group.
-That does not make the code right or wrong by itself.
+A DRG question may show that one secondary diagnosis changes the payment group.
+That fact alone does not make the code right or wrong.
 The code must meet reporting rules, be clinically supported, and be documented by the provider.
-DRG impact should prompt careful validation, not upcoding.
+DRG impact should prompt careful validation, never upcoding (assigning a higher-paying code that the record does not support).

-Ambulatory payment classifications apply to many hospital outpatient facility services.
-CPT and HCPCS codes, status indicators, packaging, modifiers, and medical necessity rules can affect outpatient facility payment.
-Some ancillary services are packaged into payment for a primary service instead of paid separately.
+Ambulatory Payment Classifications (APCs) drive hospital outpatient facility payment under the Outpatient Prospective Payment System.
+CPT and HCPCS codes, status indicators, packaging, modifiers, and medical-necessity rules all affect outpatient facility payment.
+Under packaging, certain ancillary or integral services (for example, minor supplies, observation, or some drugs) are bundled into the payment for a primary service rather than paid separately.
+Improperly unbundling packaged services to gain extra payment is a compliance violation.

 HCC and Risk Adjustment